-Students may be excused from school for one of the following reasons and will be provided an opportunity to make up missed schoolwork and/or tests:
+Students may be excused from school for one of the following reasons and will be provided an opportunity to make-up missed schoolwork and/or tests:

-- illness or being temporarily physically disabled supported by a doctor's statement or notification from the parent; - death or severe illness in the immediate family or of a relative; - a reasonable number of religious holidays to be approved prior to the absence - medical and dental appointments; - such other good cause as may be acceptable or permitted by law; - statutory reasons as provided by I.C.
-20-33-2-14 to 2-33-2-17.7 (Note: Absences are exempt.)
+- illness supported by a doctor's statement or notification from the parent; - death or severe illness in the immediate family; - religious holidays with prior administrative approval; - medical and dental appointments; - such other good cause as may be acceptable or permitted by law; - statutory reasons as provided by I.C.
+20-33-2-14 to 20-33-2-17.7 (These absences are exempt).

-Students with health conditions that cause repeated absences need to provide the school office with information from a licensed physician.
+Students with a health condition that causes repeated absence are to provide the school office with information from a licensed physician.
 In the interest of safety, serious health conditions need to be shared with the school nurse's office.
-It is the student's responsibility, in all cases, to seek out and make up work missed within a reasonable period of time.
+It is a student's responsibility, in all cases, to seek out and make up work missed within a reasonable period of time.